pre-cosyne-brainhack/hackathon2026/_tabs/con2phys.md

 ---

-**In which brain area are pairwise spike train interactions strongest at the 100 ms timescale?**
+**2. In which brain area are pairwise spike train interactions strongest at the 100 ms timescale?**

 - Brain area 1
 - Brain area 2